Markieta/ansible-aws-vpc/README.md

 ## Usage

+How to use this Ansible code.

 ### Create VPC(s)

+Create all VPCs and their contained resources:

 ```bash
 ansible-playbook -i inventories/<env>/hosts sandwich_launcher_vpcs.yml -e "activity=create"
 ```

+_Note: This may take several minutes to complete._

 ### Destroy VPC(s)

+Destroy all VPCs and their contained resources:

 ```bash
 ansible-playbook -i inventories/<env>/hosts sandwich_launcher_vpcs.yml -e "activity=destroy"
 ```

+_Note: This will **immediately delete** all VPCs defined in the selected inventory.
+You will not be prompted to validate._